Netflix's 'Indian Matchmaking' Is The Talk Of India — And Not In A Good Way

 "What did I do?" a slightly taken-aback Jakhete asks.

-"The show has plenty of moments of secondhand embarrassment which makes it great reality TV," says Das. "[But] it's impossible to be a single woman in India and watch it without being triggered."
+"The show has plenty of moments of secondhand embarrassment, which makes it great reality TV," says Das. "[But] it's impossible to be a single woman in India and watch it without being triggered."

 Nikita Doval, a 39-year-old writer, says she felt triggered just a few minutes into the first episode.
 Doval went through a tough period in her 20s when her parents were trying to arrange her marriage.